Biden concedes debate fumbles but declares he will defend democracy

 He added: “Last night didn’t change that, and it’s why so much is at stake in November.”

-Democrat representative Ritchie Torres said: “Since (the) performance last night, I had to take a few more antidepressants than usual.

-“People have asked me, ‘Do I feel comfortable with the debate?’.
-You know, a Donald Trump presidency would cause me far greater discomfort than a Joe Biden debate performance.”

 Mr Biden’s campaign billed the Raleigh event as the largest-yet rally of his re-election bid in the state Mr Trump carried by the narrowest margin in 2020.
-He will then travel to New York for a weekend of fundraisers that his campaign now needs more than ever, as it looks to stave off Mr Trump.
+He then travelled to New York for a weekend of big-dollar fundraisers that his campaign now needs more than ever.

-Mr Biden’s campaign announced that it raised 14 million dollars (£11 million) on debate day and the morning after, while Mr Trump’s campaign said it raised more than eight million dollars (£6.3 million) from the start of the debate through to the end of the night.
+Mr Biden’s campaign announced that it raised 14 million dollars on debate day and the morning after, while Mr Trump’s campaign said it raised more than eight million dollars from the start of the debate through to the end of the night.

-Vice President Kamala Harris, whom the Biden campaign sent out to defend his performance, was set to travel to Las Vegas, Nevada.
-She told CNN hours after the debate: “There was a slow start, but it was a strong finish.”
+Vice president Kamala Harris, whom the Biden campaign sent out to defend his performance, tried to reassure Biden supporters at a rally in Las Vegas on Friday, saying: “This race will not be decided by one night in June.

-Democrat representative Emanuel Cleaver said he could hardly sleep because of the number of telephone calls he got after Mr Biden performed “horribly” in the debate.
+“This race will be decided by you.
+By us.
+Who sits in the White House next year will be determined by what we together do in these next 130 days.”

 As elected Democrats united behind Mr Biden publicly, donors and party operatives shared panicked text messages and phone calls on Thursday night and into Friday expressing their concern that Mr Biden’s performance was so bad that he may be unelectable this autumn.

+Among the few public Democratic voices calling on Mr Biden to step aside was congressional candidate Nancy Boyda in Kansas, who broke with most in her party and called on Mr Biden to suspend his campaign and retire at the end of his current term.

-But there were no immediate signs of organised efforts among donors, his campaign leadership or the Democratic National Committee to convince the president to step aside, according to interviews with several people who spoke on the condition of anonymity to share sensitive conversations.
+But there were no immediate signs of organised efforts among donors, his campaign leadership or the Democratic National Committee to convince the president to step aside.

-Still, morale was poor among some Biden campaign staffers across the country, who had been encouraged by top campaign officials in Delaware to organise hundreds of debate watch parties to get as many eyes as possible on the Biden-Trump showdown.
-The morning after, some lower-level campaign staffers privately expressed their desire for Mr Biden to quit the race.

-It was the same among some top Democratic donors, who talked up the need to embrace a Biden replacement during a series of text messages.

 Under current Democratic Party rules, it would be difficult, if not impossible, to replace Mr Biden as the party’s nominee without his co-operation or without party officials being willing to rewrite the rules at the August national convention.